kbrose/trax/README.md

 ```
 $ python trax.py
+Data up through 2021-02-26, recent data is usually corrected to be higher
-28121 average doses per day over past 7 days (-1978 compared to 2 weeks ago)
+31013 average doses per day over past 7 days (+1520 compared to 2 weeks ago)
-52.6 weeks (2022-02-27) for EVERY PERSON to get 2 doses
+47.2 weeks (2022-01-22) for EVERY PERSON to get 2 doses
-40.8 weeks (2021-12-06) for all eligible people (over 16 years old) to get 2 doses
+36.5 weeks (2021-11-08) for all eligible people (over 16 years old) to get 2 doses
 ```

 # Charts